CONSTITUTION of the HOME COUNTIES BOWLS ASSOCIATION

 13. ALTERATION OF CONSTITUTION AND RULES

 Alterations shall only be made at The Annual General Meeting and notice of the motion of such alterations shall be given in writing to the Hon.
-Secretary, in writing not later than the 30th of September.
+Secretary, in writing, not later than 14 days before the AGM.

 14. SAFEGUARDING